triandicAnt/Formatme/README.md

       `{ "keys": ["ctrl+b"], "command": "formatme" }`

-      You can set formatting on save as well, but, currently it does the formatting and saves the file and the leaves the tab dirty.
-Your tab will show dirty, but the document is saved.
+      You can set formatting on save as well, but, currently it does the formatting and saves the file and then leaves the tab `dirty`.
+Your tab will show `dirty`, but the document is saved.
       ```json
       {
       "keys": [